runeisnot-email/rune-rfc/protocol.md

   grater.

 - The client SHOULD generate a new private/public key pair that is specifically and only used for Rune messaging and no other purposes.
-Furthermore every registered address SHOULD use a different private/public key pair.
+Furthermore, every registered address SHOULD use a different private/public key pair.

 - The server MUST NOT generate private/public key pairs for its clients.